 How do you live a healthy life?
 This is a common question that leads to many different conversations and conclusions.
 Everyone seems to have an opinion on what a healthy lifestyle means.
 We live in a society that hypes the best exercise and the newest diet.
 Despite this, Americans seem to be getting sicker and much larger.
-More than 25 million people have IBS (Irritable Bowel Syndrome)¹, over 30 million adults have diabetes² and the number of people struggling with obesity is now at 78 million³.
+It is estimated that 10-15% of American adults have IBS (Irritable Bowel Syndrome)¹, over 34 million adults have diabetes² and 42% of American adults struggle with obesity³.
 These serious health conditions are characterized by chronic inflammation.
 While we have more health information available to us than ever before, we don’t seem to be utilizing it to become healthier.

 Information about how different foods impact our body is coming from many more sources compared to few years ago.
 Gut health and probiotics are words we hear often.
 We are flooded with numerous TV ads, internet success stories and the promise of life changing programs via infomercials.
 More now than ever, living a healthy lifestyle requires a holistic understanding of health and wellness to separate fact from fiction and make better choices for our wellbeing.